ow3org/web-components-starter/README.md

 cd my-wc-library
 pnpm i # if you don't have pnpm installed, run `npm install -g pnpm`

-# starts the local server at http://localhost:3333/ & watches for changes
+# starts the local server at http://localhost:3333 & watches for changes
 pnpm dev

-# builds the library for production-ready use
+# builds the component library for production-ready use
 pnpm build

+# check out the `package.json` to see the remainder of scripts
 ```

-Additionally, the `package.json` contains some useful snippets you likely want to be aware of.
+### Tips

+When using VS Code as your code editor, you may want to consider keeping the [vscode.html-data.json](.vscode/vscode.html-data.json) file updated.
+It provides hints to your code editor and you can find more examples [here](https://github.com/microsoft/vscode-custom-data/blob/main/web-data/html/htmlTags.json).

 ## 🖥️ Browsers